What Works—and What Doesn’t When Marketing a Home Care or Home Health Care Agency

-I’m going to share with you some of the important lessons we’ve learned about how to market home health care services.
+I’m going to share with you some of the important lessons we’ve learned about how to market home care and home health care services.

-What are the best marketing channels for your home care agency to attract qualified leads?
+What are the best marketing channels for your home care or home health care agency to attract qualified leads?
 How can you ensure that your pipeline of potential caregivers stays full?
 What are marketing channels you would be best advised to avoid?

 The US Bureau of Labor Statistics projects that employment in the home care industry will grow by 54% by 2026.
 Getting your home care marketing right could mean that your agency could be positioned to capture a larger part of this growing market.

 By the end of this guide, you should have a clear picture of how to market your home care business.
-If you’d like to speak with a marketing strategist from Sagapixel, click here and we’d be happy to take a look at your market and put together a proposal for you.
+If you’d like to speak with a home care marketing agency about what might work for you, click here and we’d be happy to take a look at your market and put together a proposal for you.

 Advertising expenditure for the home care healthcare industry increased over 20% from 2018 to 2019, from 3.7 billion to 4.4 billion dollars.